fuyuncat/rquery/README.md

    - isip(str) : Normal function.
 Return 1 if the given str is an IP address, otherwise, return 0.<br />
    - isipv6(str) : Normal function.
 Return 1 if the given str is an IPv6 address, otherwise, return 0.<br />
    - ismac(str) : Normal function.
 Return 1 if the given str is a MAC address, otherwise, return 0.<br />
+   - duplicate(expr, dupNum[, delmiter]) : Normal function.
+Generate a string of specific number of the expression result.<br />

    - floor(num) : Normal function.
 Get the floor integer number of a given float number.<br />
    - ceil(num) : Normal function.
 Get the ceil integer number of a given float number.<br />